SominZex/sales_analysis_algorithm/readme.md

 It ingests transactional data, processes it through a Bronze–Silver–Gold data lake architecture on Azure Blob Storage, computes deterministic business intelligence signals, and delivers LLM-grounded operational recommendations, automated reports, and real-time alerts — with zero manual intervention.

+The system runs completely unattended.
+No human in the loop.
 ---

 ## Table of Contents